aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-rectangle-to-xps-document/_index.md

 using System.Drawing;
 ```

+## How do I add a rectangle to an XPS document in .NET?

+Load the XPS document, create a `Graphics` object, define a `RectangleF` with the desired size, and call `DrawRectangle`.
+This sequence draws a rectangle in a single line of code and automatically handles DPI scaling.
+For typical A4‑size pages, a 200 × 100 pt rectangle appears centered without extra calculations.

-## Step 1: Set the Document Directory
+### Step 1: Set the Document Directory

 ```csharp
 // ExStart:3